markirby/OCMockSingletonExtension/README.md

 * Import the header NSObject+SupersequentImplementation.h every time
 * Import the header needed for the singleton you want to mock
+* Heres an example of how to use NSNotificationCenter+UnitTests

+### Code sample

     #import "NSObject+SupersequentImplementation.h"
     #import "NSNotificationCenter+UnitTests.h"

-* Heres an example of how to use NSNotificationCenter+UnitTests

     - (void)testNSNotificationCenter
     {
     	//Call the createMockNotificationCenter or createNiceMockNotificationCenter to return a mock object whenever you call defaultCenter id mockNotificationCenter = [NSNotificationCenter createMockNotificationCenter];
     	//Now [NSNotificationCenter defaultCenter] will return the mockNotificationCenter STAssertEquals(mockNotificationCenter, [NSNotificationCenter defaultCenter], nil);
     	//Now call releaseInstance so [NSNotificationCenter defaultCenter] will return the original defaultCenter again [NSNotificationCenter releaseInstance];

     }

 # Contribute

-Fork the project and add your own singletons to grow this.
+Fork the project and add your own singletons to help grow this.